mrmrs/writing/_posts/2015-05-14-what-are-classes-for.md

 ---
 title: "What are Classes for?"
 subtitle: "Classifying visual styles.
-Not Traversing the DOM."
+Not traversing the DOM."
 layout: post
 ---